beanlab/byoLAD/README.md

-# vs-code-ai-extension README
+# A Super Cool Extension

-This is an open-source AI extension to assist with reviewing and generating code.
+This extension is an open-source AI extension to assist with reviewing and generating code developed by a professor and students at Brigham Young University.
+This extension is here to help with general code review abilities that cover looking for bugs, suggesting different naming, and making the code look cleaner.
+In addition to code review, this extension helps generate code as you type.
+If the code doesn't seem exactly how you wanted it, you can ask it to make modifications to the code that it generated for you.
+Overall, this extension is here to help streamline your development process while providing the flexibility of different APIs.

 ## Features